medvedev/appengine-se-java8-starter-kit/README.md

-# appengine-se-java8-starter-kit

-This repository contains "Hello-World"-like projects for Google App Engine Standard Environment written in Java8 with Gradle, Lombok and other cool tools.
+This is a sample HelloWorld project for Google App Engine Standard environment using Java8, Servlet API v3, Gradle, Lombok

-Each "started kit" lives in it's own branch.
+If you don't have gradle installed, or your gradle version is too old, use `gradlew.bat` (Windows) or `./gradlew` (MacOS\Linux) instead of "gradle" in commands below

+Pre-requirements for deployment to Appengine:
+* Have Google Cloud SDK installed
+* Have at least one project created in your cloud account
+* Have configured project with `gcloud init`

+Run locally:
+`gradle appengineRun`

+Run tests:
+`gradle test`

+Deploy:
+`gradle appengineDeploy`